 Pleural effusion, pleural thickening, pleurisy, and pleural plaques, also known as pleural diseases, are conditions that affect the pleura, the lining around the lungs.
 Most cause thickening of this lining, which is considered the most common sign of asbestos exposure, while others cause inflammation.

-Atelectasis is another condition caused by asbestos, where the lungs are not able to fully inflate because the pleural lining folds onto itself due to scarring and inflammation.
+Despite the similar characteristics, the lungs are impacted in different ways when Atelectasis is another condition caused by asbestos, where the lungs are not able to fully inflate because the pleural lining folds onto itself due to scarring and inflammation.

 Asbestos Exposure Prevention

 Most people have been around asbestos in their lifetime, but often at very low levels which are unlikely to make you sick like in water and soil, or in older buildings.